mikaelkaron/troopjs-learn/configuring_requirejs/vanilla_web-configuration.md

 ## Starting fresh

-Before we do anything TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ready"` when [jQuery](http://jquery.com/) notifies us our `document` is ready.
+Before we do anything TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ready"` to the developer console when [jQuery](http://jquery.com/) notifies us our `document` is ready.

 !CODEFILE "index.js"